 Hazel Meng, a 26-year-old Chinese fashion blogger with 270,000 WeChat followers, states that her audience is exclusively looking for western brands and prefer ones with a slight touch of heritage and prestige.
 Although, many western brands have the presence on WeChat they do not use it for selling their products.
 This means Ms. Meng’s followers have to buy products either from physical stores or e-commerce platforms such as TMALL.com and JD.com, which are not considered trustworthy due to the presence of counterfeiters and unauthorized resellers.

 Chinese consumers are gradually learning about foreign brands and they are impressed with western style and culture.
 Increasingly, they opting to buy products from globally renowned brands.
 The brands are advised to create visibility on most viable digital forums.

 The combination of technology and community in China has given birth to a whole new medium for accessing the market.
 WeChat is an extremely useful app for raising brand awareness, communicating with customers and learning about their needs.
-Chinese consumers appreciate modern classic style of European brands but due to lack of visibility they often don’t know where to find them.
-Several foreign existing brands in China believe that WeChat is the best medium to reach Chinese audience and to familiarise them with brand features by narrating the story of the brand.
+Chinese consumers appreciate the modern classic style of European brands but due to lack of visibility, they often don’t know where to find them.
+Several foreign existing brands in China believe that WeChat is the best medium to reach a Chinese audience and to familiarise them with brand features by narrating the story of the brand.